-Elementary Japanese (First Quarter) 5 Units
+JAPN 1 Elementary Japanese (First Quarter)

-(See general education pages for the requirement this course meets.)
+5 Units (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
-Five hours lecture (60 hours total per quarter).

 Introduction to the language and the culture of Japan.
 Emphasis will be on language as the primary expression of culture and a medium of communication.
 Four language skills (listening, speaking, reading and writing) as well as sociocultural knowledge which plays an important role in communicating in the target language will be developed.
 Japanese will be the major language of instruction.
 Oral practice based on understanding of the language structure will be also emphasized.
 Mastering of two of the Japanese syllabic writing systems, hiragana and katakana is required.